DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **User-Friendly Interface**: While primarily a backend script, its functionality is designed to be straightforward and effective, providing value to users looking to stay updated on Python-related job opportunities.

   This project was an excellent exercise in combining web scraping with real-time notifications.
 It reinforced my understanding of how to interact with web data programmatically while also enhancing my skills in Python libraries such as `requests`, `BeautifulSoup`, and `plyer`.
 Overall, this script serves as a practical tool for anyone interested in Python jobs, making it easier to stay informed about new opportunities in the field.
+* Day 303: 🪙 Coin Game with Minimax Algorithm in Python 🎮

+  Today, I developed a Coin Game using Python, implementing the Minimax algorithm to create an AI opponent.
+The game allows two players to take turns removing coins from a pile, with the goal of taking the last coin to win.
+Here are the key highlights of the project:

+  - **Game Mechanics**: Players can take between 1 to 3 coins per turn from a pile.
+The player who takes the last coin wins the game.
+This simple yet strategic gameplay encourages players to think ahead and plan their moves carefully.

+  - **Minimax Algorithm**: The AI opponent uses the Minimax algorithm to determine its optimal move.
+This recursive strategy evaluates possible future game states and chooses the move that maximizes its chances of winning while minimizing the player's chances.

+  - **Player Interaction**: The game features a user-friendly interface where players can input their choice of coins to take.
+Input validation ensures that players can only take a valid number of coins, enhancing the overall user experience.

+  - **AI Decision Making**: The AI's decision-making process is transparent and logical, making it a challenging opponent for human players.
+The Minimax implementation allows the AI to anticipate player moves and respond effectively.

+  - **Game Loop**: The main game loop alternates between player and AI turns until all coins are taken.
+This structure keeps the game engaging and dynamic, providing a clear flow from one turn to the next.

+  - **Code Structure**: The project is organized into a single class, `CoinGame`, which encapsulates all game logic and methods.
+This design promotes clarity and maintainability, making it easy to extend or modify in the future.

+  This project was an exciting challenge that allowed me to deepen my understanding of game theory and algorithmic thinking.
+Implementing the Minimax algorithm not only improved my coding skills but also enhanced my ability to design intelligent systems that can compete against human players.
+Overall, it was a rewarding experience that combined programming with strategic gameplay.